• Skip to main content

 Scale length is the distance between the nut and the bridge.
 Having a longer scale length allows you to use lower tunings while retaining more tuning stability.
 These basses can also have a more pronounced sustain.

 There are some basses with an extra-long scale length of up to 36 inches.
-Shorter scale lengths, which are around 30 inches, are common for some smaller or beginner-oriented bass guitars.
+Shorter scale lengths, which are around 30 inches, are common for some smaller or beginner-oriented best bass guitars.

 Best Bass Guitar For The Money: Final Thoughts

-We wanted to make sure to include a large variety on this list, so that you can find the perfect bass guitar for you, whatever your budget.
-Obviously, the more you pay, the more you get.
-But even the cheapest bass on this list is pretty good.
+We wanted to make sure to include a large variety on this list of the best bass guitars, so that you can find the perfect bass guitar for you, whatever your budget.

 Reader Interactions